 Previous research has suggested the involvement of AAK1 in endocytosis, the process by which cells internalize substances from their external environment, such as micronutrients and even some viruses and bacteria.
-Endocytosis is known to play a role in regulating the Wnt signaling pathway, while inhibition of AAK1 appears to reduce its frequency.
+Endocytosis is known to play a role in regulating the Wnt signalling pathway, while inhibition of AAK1 appears to reduce its frequency.

-To validate these hypotheses and investigate the specific function of AAK1 in Wnt signaling, these researchers used the inhibitor as a chemical probe - a small molecule capable of selectively binding to and inhibiting the function of a disease-related protein in a biological model.
+To validate these hypotheses and investigate the specific function of AAK1 in Wnt signalling, these researchers used the inhibitor as a chemical probe – a small molecule capable of selectively binding to and inhibiting the function of a disease-related protein in a biological model.

-A signaling cascade along this pathway begins when the protein Wnt binds to LRP6, which is thereby activated and triggers a sequence of intracellular signals that drive the processes of cellular development, growth and proliferation.
-Wnt also activates AAK1 in order to switch itself off; this prevents Wtn from proliferating indefinitely and causing problems in the signaling pathway that could give rise to cancer and other diseases.
+A signalling cascade along this pathway begins when the protein Wnt binds to LRP6, which is thereby activated and triggers a sequence of intracellular signals that drive the processes of cellular development, growth and proliferation.
+Wnt also activates AAK1 in order to switch itself off; this prevents Wtn from proliferating indefinitely and causing problems in the signalling pathway that could give rise to cancer and other diseases.

 The researchers discovered that AAK1 switches off Wnt by activating endocytosis of LRP6, reducing its presence in the cellular plasma membrane so that it is no longer available to bind to Wnt.
-"In this manner, AAK1 deactivates the pathway and interrupts the entire signaling cascade," Souza said.
+“In this manner, AAK1 deactivates the pathway and interrupts the entire signalling cascade,” Souza said.

-"These discoveries open up the possibility of regulating the activity of this signaling pathway," Souza said.
-"The chemical compound that inhibits AAK1 can make the pathway more active, for example, by allowing LRP6 to remain in the cellular plasma membrane."
+“These discoveries open up the possibility of regulating the activity of this signalling pathway,” Souza said.
+“The chemical compound that inhibits AAK1 can make the pathway more active, for example, by allowing LRP6 to remain in the cellular plasma membrane.”

 The results of the study also confirmed that the AAK1 inhibitor developed by the researchers can indeed be used as a chemical probe and as a precursor for a drug that interferes in endocytosis-dependent processes, such as penetration by certain viruses into the host cell.